thiagoes/micro-arcade-F15/README.md

 The core part of this project is for you to implement a clone of Space Invaders, an early arcade game and a key part of video game history.
 We chose this game so that it is approachable for beginning programmers and game developers while fitting the micro Arcade platform well.

 ## Hardware Overview

+**NOTE**: At the end of the showcase, you **MUST** return all components that you have checked out from the class. **_If any component is broken, or if it is not returned at the end of the showcase, you must pay to replace that component._**

 Your team will be provided with the following necessary hardware